 - Section 457A Deferred Compensation Attributable to Services Performed before January 1, 2009: The IRS will seek out US expats who received deferred compensation and are not compliant with IRS Section 457A through issue-based examinations.

 It’s a lot to know about.
 We at MyExpatTaxes suggest you depend on us to help make up for the years of unfiled taxes.
 You can do this as soon as possible through our friendly DIY expat tax software.

 We include all the necessary forms.
 Plus Form 8854, the Initial and Annual Expatriation Statement, so you as an expat who recently gave up citizenship or tax residency can make sure you exit properly.

 We’d hate to see you have to pay fines of $10,000 or more.
 Which is why you can reach out to us to start your process of getting tax compliant.

-What to Do to Not Get in Trouble with the IRS
+Three Tips on How to Not Get in Trouble with the IRS

 The IRS tax amnesty program, such as the Streamlined Procedure, allows expats to make up for unfiled tax returns.
 This works only for individuals who have not been caught nor contacted by the IRS yet.
 This procedure program encourages taxpayers to come forward, make up for lost years without penalties or consequences.